 Read more: How to grow succulents in 3 quick steps

 3. Aloe Vera

 For those of you who are busy, pick a pot of aloe vera, a medicinal plant which healing sap has been used for centuries to treat sunburns and minor wounds.
 Also known as lidah buaya, the leaves of this plant sport sharp, serrated edges that can accidentally cut an unsuspecting passerby.
 Therefore, it would be best to place it somewhere safe where it isn’t easily knocked over.
-It is best to plant aloe vera in a pot that has drainage holes because they cannot thrive in standing water.
-To care for this plant, ensure that the soil is completely dry before watering it.
+It is best to plant aloe vera in a terra cotta pot that has drainage holes because they cannot thrive in standing water.
+To care for this plant, ensure that the potting soil is completely dry before watering it.
 The soil should be thoroughly drenched but the water should be allowed to drain freely from the soil.
 Place your aloe vera under direct sunlight to allow them to flourish healthily.

 4. Snake Plant

 Snake plants are also a great option to add to your home.
 Its long, pointed leaves have patterned markings that resemble a snake and make a fantastic choice for adding a splash of colour in a room.
-They are also incredibly easy to care for as you can place them in low light environments and allow the rhizomes to grow into a clump over the years.
+They are also incredibly easy to grow and care for as you can place them in low light environments and allow the rhizomes to grow into a clump over the years.
 These succulents can take a beating and are easily revivable even if they seem like they are on the brink of death by merely watering them.
-Similar to caring for aloe vera, you have to allow the soil to dry out between waterings.
+Similar to caring for aloe vera, you have to allow the soil to dry between waterings.